Cyber security standards - All you need to know

 Training employees

-By providing comprehensive training sessions, employees can familiarise themselves with the latest cyber threats and vulnerabilities, enabling them to actively contribute to the organisation's cybersecurity defence strategies.
-This proactive approach not only mitigates risks but also fosters a culture of vigilance and responsibility among staff members.
-Implementing practical simulations and real-world scenarios during training can enhance employees' understanding of cybersecurity best practices and their ability to respond effectively to potential security incidents.
+By providing comprehensive training sessions, employees can familiarise themselves with the latest cyber threats and vulnerabilities, enabling them to contribute actively to the organisation's cyber security defence strategies.
+This proactive approach fosters a culture of awareness and responsibility among staff members.

 Regular auditing and testing